Skip to main content

 2. If no virtual machines are associated with a VMFS datastore, you see a confirmation dialog.
 If host cluster protection is enabled and an AFD relationship exists, you can clean up secondary storage elements.

-3. For protected VMFS datastores on ASA r2 systems, ensure protection is removed before deletion.
+3. For protected VMFS datastores on ASA r2 systems, remove protection before deleting.
 Beginning with ONTAP 9.17.1 and ONTAP tools for VMware vSphere 10.5, you can delete a protected datastore.
-If it is the only datastore in the protection group, host cluster protection is automatically removed.
+If it is the only datastore in the protection group, host cluster protection removes automatically.

 4. For vVols datastores, you can delete the datastore only if there are no vVols present.
 The Delete datastore dialog box includes an option to remove volumes from the ONTAP cluster.